yulin724/ytdownloader/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+`Additional licenses informations about code used in this project is available from within the App's *About* menu`

+`The screenshot-like images in the project's directory have been generated with the *Device Frame Generator* Android App by **Prateek Srivastava**, available at https://github.com/f2prateek/Device-Frame-Generator.
+The generated artwork is released ander the *Creative Commons Attribution 3.0 Unported License*.
+For further details: http://creativecommons.org/licenses/by/3.0`

 CHANGELOG
 ================================================================